-Community Forestry Strategic Plan acknowledges the benefits of trees, establishes six goals, and sets specific actions, priorities, and partnerships needed to achieve those goals.
+Community Forestry Strategic Plan was adopted by City Council in August 2013.
+The Plan acknowledges the benefits of trees, establishes six goals, and sets specific actions, priorities, and partnerships needed to achieve those goals.

 The overarching goals of the

 Community Forestry Strategic Plan are to preserve and increase the tree canopy within Salem and to educate the public, decision-makers, and City staff about the benefits of trees.

 - Protect, increase, and enhance Salem’s tree canopy